WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 -   decimal and hexadecimal characters (`d` and `h`) are compressed to a half-byte (4 bits) unsigned binary coded decimal/hexadecimal.

-The descriptions of the message header and body in in Message Header and Message Body, show how the compression must be applied to each field.
+The descriptions of the message header and body in 4.2 Message Header and in 4.3 Message Body, show how the compression must be applied to each field.

 ### 4.1.4 Encryption